AsThingsFallApart/Golden/README.md

 # Golden
-Query a MySQL database using a Java GUI
+Interface with a MySQL database using a lightweight Java GUI

 INSTALLING NECESSARY DEPENDENCIES:
 --------------------------------------------------